 The Chugach Range has a reputation for iconic big lines, and it's well deserved.
 CPG offers some of the absolute best and most accessible steep powder skiing and snowboarding in the world, and we've still got first descents waiting for our dedicated guests.

 Out here, every day in the mountains feels like one-in-a-million.
-In order to ski big Alaska lines, the weather, snowpack stability, and your skiing or riding ability all have come together.
-Our first objective is to ensure that your backcountry heli skiing experience is safe.
+In order to ski big Alaska lines, the weather, snowpack stability, and your skiing or riding ability all have to come together.
+Our first objective is to ensure that your backcountry heli skiing experience is as safe as possible.
 We work with you to ensure that you’re comfortable and ready to tackle Chugach’s terrain.
-Then, as soon as the conditions permit, skilled guests will be transitioned from moderate to steeper and bigger terrain – the kind that Warren Miller, MSP, and TGR love to film.
+Then, when the conditions permit, skilled guests will be transitioned from moderate to steeper and bigger terrain – the kind that Warren Miller, MSP, and TGR love to film.

-Big Lines are plentiful in the Chugach Mountains, and we pursue them when and where we can without risking the safety of our guests.
+Big Lines are plentiful in the Chugach Mountains, and we pursue them when and where the conditions and group abilities allow.
 Our CPG staff has a deep respect for our mountain environment, and knows when to proceed as planned or call it for the day.
-We impress this ethos upon our guests.
+We impress this ethic upon our guests.

-At CPG, we only operate the best helicopter: the newest and most powerful "A-Star" - the B3e
+At CPG, we only operate the best helicopter: the "A-star".

-CPG is committed to providing the best ski and snowboard experiences in the world which is why we fly our guests and guides exclusively in the state-of-the-art, Eurocopter AS350 ("A-Star") B3e.
-Because of it's unbeatable combination of power and agility, the "A-Star" has long been the aircraft of choice for Alaskan helicopter skiing.
-And the top-of-the-line B3e is the newest and most powerful version.
+CPG is committed to providing the best ski and snowboard experiences in the world which is why we fly our guests and guides exclusively in the state-of-the-art, Eurocopter AS350: the "A-Star".
+Because of it's unbeatable combination of power and agility, the A-Star has long been the aircraft of choice for Alaskan helicopter skiing.
 This high-performance aircraft was designed to carry out the most demanding missions in the most extreme weather and geographical conditions.
-Its exceptional lifting capability, high endurance, extended range, and fast cruise speed make the AS350 B3e the leader in its class and the preferred aircraft for Chugach Powder Guides.
+Its exceptional lifting capability, high endurance, extended range, and fast cruise speed make the AS350 the leader in its class and the preferred aircraft for Chugach Powder Guides.
 For heli-skiers, that translates into flying further, higher, faster and more reliably than in other aircraft.
 In short, that means more, safer skiing and riding.

-The B3e typically carries four guests, one guide, and the pilot.
+The A-star typically carries four guests, one guide, and the pilot.
 Many of our guests find that flying in the helicopter is almost as fun as our skiing.

 Operating Season: Come in, We’re Open

-Our season kicks off with snowcat skiing in mid-December as soon as conditions allow.
-Helicopter skiing typically begins in late January to early February and lasts through the end of April.
+Our season kicks off with snowcat skiing as early as mid-December if conditions allow.
+Helicopter skiing typically begins in late January or early February and lasts through the end of April.
 Each month offers unique possibilities and snow characteristics, and our guides will tell anyone they favor the skiing in February and March.
 Early and mid-season is when the powder is at its best, with the sun angled just a bit lower, creating cooler temperatures ideal for heli skiing on all terrain aspects.

 In late January, expect the hours of daylight to rapidly increase from 8 to 11 by the end of February – maximizing the amount of vertical our guests can tackle.
 Usually, we experience dry powder conditions on all but the south-facing slopes, where good corn skiing can be found.
 By early April, we enjoy a full 14 hours of daylight, when our guests ski powder at higher elevations and corn snow on southerly aspects as conditions allow.